OpenEvalProject/evals/manuscripts/elife-55152/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/55152/elife-55152-fig8-v2.jpg)

-**Figure 8.:** en route to membrane fusion.Vesicles states are depicted as corresponding to local minima in an energy profile.
+**Figure 8.:** Vesicles states are depicted as corresponding to local minima in an energy profile.
 The vesicles transit from a docked to a primed state, to the nascent fusion pore state and finally into the state of complete membrane merger.
 Progressive SNARE zipping (VAMP2, blue; syntaxin, red; SNAP-25 not shown for clarity) together with Ca2+ drives the forward reactions throughout the whole fusion process overcoming the energy barriers for priming and fusion up to the expansion of the fusion pore.
 TMD rigidity increases the energy for priming and also for pore expansion, whereas TMD flexibility profoundly lowers the latter.
 Intracellular OA rescues in part the secretion deficit of the VAMP2polyL mutant because the spontaneous curvature of the cytoplasmic leaflet is energetically significant in stalk formation.
 Neither TMD mutations nor curvature-modifying phospholipids affect the exocytosis timing.
 For pore expansion, instead, OA and LPC produce opposing effects in the same leaflet but similar actions when applied in different leaflets, consistent with membrane curvature-driven changes in the expansion kinetics of a purely lipidic pore.
 Notably, curvature accommodating phospholipids are expected to lower the energy of the semi-stable highly curved open pore state, but even more strongly reduce the energy barrier for pore growth (Chizmadzhev et al., 2000), thereby leveling of any differences in pore expansion between VAMP2 or its VAMP2polyL mutant.

-## v-SNARE TMD variants differentially regulate membrane fusion
+### v-SNARE TMD variants differentially regulate membrane fusion

 The transmembrane domains of SNARE proteins have long been regarded as passive elements in the membrane fusion process, serving only as anchors for the force transduction of SNARE complex formation on the membranes to be fused.
 Recently, we and others have shown that v-SNARE TMDs also play an autonomous, active role in exocytotic membrane fusion (Chang et al., 2016; Dhara et al., 2016; Hastoy et al., 2017).
 Specifically, our data suggested that the presence of ß-branched amino acids and the resulting structural flexibility of the VAMP2 TMD are crucial for promoting fusion pore expansion (Dhara et al., 2016).
 The different content of ß-branched amino acids in the naturally occurring TMD variants of v-SNARE proteins raised the question of whether those structural properties are exploited in facilitating the release of cargo molecules from different types of secretory vesicles.
 To investigate this question, we generated chimeric proteins consisting of VAMP2’s cytoplasmic domain and the TMD of VAMP8 or VAMP1 and comparatively analyzed their effects on catecholamine release.
 Neither the decrease nor the increase of ß-branched amino acids within the N-terminal half of the TMDs of VAMP1 and VAMP8 led to proportional changes in the secretion response when compared with VAMP2.
 For the VAMP2-VAMP1 TMD, it only slightly reduced the rate of tonic secretion in response to Ca2+-infusion (Figure 1A,B) and did not affect the synchronized, flash-evoked response (Figure 2).
 Thus, only large and systematic changes in the number of helix-rigidifying amino acids, like in the VAMP2polyL mutant, are able to interfere with exocytosis initiation.
 In contrast, VAMP2-VAMP8 TMD mutant allowed for much faster release than the other chimera carrying only a few ß-branched amino acids in the N-terminal half of its TMD (VAMP2-VAMP1 TMD, Figure 1).
 Thus, naturally occurring TMD variants of v-SNARE proteins do differentially affect the kinetics of transmitter release confirming an active role the TMD in the expansion of exocytotic fusion pores.
 In the physiological context, such a mechanism may represent an important functional adaption for tipping the balance between an expanding or non-expanding fusion pore.
 For VAMP8-mediated exocytosis, it ensures efficient discharge of bulky cargo molecules (e.g. hexosaminidase) from large-sized mast cell vesicles (Lippert et al., 2007).
 For VAMP-1 mediated SSV exocytosis at the NMJ (Liu et al., 2011), it allows release of small acetylcholine molecules as well as rapid recycling of SSVs by reducing the likelihood of complete merger with the plasma membrane.
 In comparison to the VAMP2polyL mutant, naturally occurring TMD variants change exocytosis competence (i.e. buildup of RRP/SRP) less effectively than they alter fusion pore dynamics.
 This behavior ensures bona fide transmitter release from differentially-sized vesicles without compromising their exocytosis competence.
 Notably, the VAMP2-VAMP8-TMD mutant does not simply restore the kinetics of catecholamine release, but produced a gain-of-function phenotype, wherein fusion pore dilation is even accelerated beyond the rate found for wt VAMP2.
 Thus, it is tempting to speculate that the structural properties of the different v-SNARE TMD isoforms are optimized to meet the functional needs of the physiological release process at hand.

-## The role of v-SNARE TMDs in membrane fusion
+### The role of v-SNARE TMDs in membrane fusion

 The observations described above raise the important question how TMDs actually ease the induction of fusion.
 Exocytosis competence of secretory vesicles is likely to be accompanied by a direct approach between the membranes to be fused (Figure 8).
 Previous molecular dynamics simulations have identified the first hydrophobic encounter, in which lipid tails splay and bridge to the adjacent leaflet, as a highly energy-demanding step en route to fusion (Kasson et al., 2010; Smirnova et al., 2010; Risselada et al., 2011).
 Our simultaneous membrane capacitance measurements (CM) and carbon fiber amperometry showed that expression of the helix-rigidifying VAMP2polyL mutant strongly diminishes exocytosis (Figures 5 and 6, see also Dhara et al., 2016).
 An attractive explanation for this phenotype would be that loss of conformational flexibility within the TMD lowers the probability of lipid splay and thereby impairs fusion initiation.
 In fact, our functional results are in excellent agreement with recent biochemical analyses, showing that conformationally rigid TMDs promote less proximal leaflet mixing and lipid splay than flexible TMDs (Scheidt et al., 2018).
 Furthermore, molecular dynamics simulations using an unbiased ‘string method’, to determine the minimum free energy path of fusion intermediates, demonstrated that isolated SNARE TMDs drastically lower the free energy of the stalk barrier and the metastable stalk (Smirnova et al., 2019).
 Yet, we note that exocytosis competence or priming of vesicles does not necessarily encompass hemifusion between the opposing membranes (Figure 8), but may represent any precursor state that is characterized by lowered intermembranous repulsion.
 Intracellular application of negative curvature promoting phospholipids like OA at least in part restored the reduced secretion rate seen with the polyL mutant (Figure 6A–C).
 This result is consistent with the view that cone-shaped phospholipids like OA promote the transition to the intermembrane stalk, which is characterized by net negative curvature (Chernomordik and Kozlov, 2008; Kawamoto et al., 2015) or may lower the energy for overcoming the hydration repulsion between the fusing membranes (Smirnova et al., 2019).
 Furthermore, intracellular application of curvature promoting phospholipids significantly altered synchronous secretion (Figure 4—figure supplement 1).
 The detailed kinetic analysis of the capacitance changes revealed that the rapidly releasable pool (RRP) was oppositely affected by OA and LPC, but no changes in exocytosis timing were observed.
 This indicates that curvature promoting phospholipids, like the polyL mutation (Dhara et al., 2016), regulate pool formation and/or exocytosis competence but do not interfere with exocytosis triggering (Figure 8).
 Collectively, these results suggest synergistic actions of lipids and SNARE-TMDs, which are critical for lowering the energy barrier to establish exocytosis competence.

 Our findings contradict earlier observations that suggested elevated exocytosis by intracellular LPC and inhibitory effects by OA in response to depolarization-evoked stimulation of chromaffin cells (Zhang and Jackson, 2010).
 By using either photolytic uncaging of intracellular Ca2+ (Figure 4—figure supplement 1) or Ca2+ infusion (Figure 4), we have observed opposite effects if the curvature-mediating lipid components were applied intracellularly and found, in contrast to Zhang and Jackson, only a slight increase in the sustained rate of secretion with LPC (p=0.04, flash experiments, Figure 3—figure supplement 1) or no effect with their extracellular application in Ca2+-infusion experiments (Figure 3).
 Since LPC significantly influences the activation of voltage-dependent Ca2+-channels (Ben-Zeev et al., 2010), potential changes in intracellular [Ca2+]i upon treatment of chromaffin cells with curvature-modifying lipid components may have masked their actual effect on membrane fusion, thus, providing an explanation for the apparently contradicting data.
 Alternatively, one might speculate that different exocytosis timing and intracellular Ca2+ concentrations stimulating fusion in the depolarization-evoked response of chromaffin cells (Zhang and Jackson, 2010) and our Ca2+-infusion experiments may contribute to these apparent discrepancies.

-## The role of v-SNARE TMDs in fusion pore dynamics
+### The role of v-SNARE TMDs in fusion pore dynamics

 Above discussion does not provide an explanation for the question how v-SNARE TMDs alter subsequent fusion pore dynamics.
 A clue may come from recent biochemical studies showing that SNARE TMDs produce a negative hydrophobic mismatch by being too short with respect to their native membranes (Milovanovic et al., 2015).
 In the same line, molecular simulation detected local thinning of the membrane imposed by SNARE TMDs (Smirnova et al., 2019).
 Given that a negative lipid/peptide hydrophobic mismatch causes thinning/softening of membranes (de Planque et al., 1998; Kim et al., 2012; Agrawal et al., 2016) and even promotes the formation of inverted membrane phases (de Planque and Killian, 2003), it is possible that the concentration of SNARE TMDs at the stalk base or the pore rim leads to local changes in membrane curvature or elasticity, that favor fusion pore expansion.
 Such a scenario fits well with our previous observation that substitution of the VAMP2 TMD with a lipid anchor strongly decelerated kinetics of transmitter discharge, demonstrating the inherent propensity of the proteinaceous TMD to promote fusion pore expansion (Dhara et al., 2016).
 It also agrees with experiments in reduced model systems suggesting that lipidic SNARE-anchors largely fail in promoting proper fusion between artificial liposomes (McNew et al., 2000), cells expressing ‘flipped’ SNAREs (Giraudo et al., 2005), or between liposomes and lipid nanodiscs (Shi et al., 2012; Bao et al., 2016).
 Our new results now also show that a TMD-mediated deceleration in fusion pore dilation can be fully compensated by adding lipid molecules with a molecular shape that is favorable for the respective leaflet (Figures 5 and 6).
 This suggests that the actions of TMDs and curvature-generating lipids on the fusion process are similar, most likely reflecting their common ability to compensate for hydrophobic interstices associated with fusion intermediates.
 Notably, both tested lipid components, either OA or LPC, produce opposing effects on the cytoplasmic and extracellular leaflet, rendering the possibility unlikely that either lipid compound significantly flips between leaflets in the course of our experiments.
 Similar results with OA and LPC on fusion pore dynamics have previously been observed in secretion from chromaffin cells stimulated by membrane depolarizations (Amatore et al., 2006; Zhang and Jackson, 2010).
 Small fusion pores are highly curved lipidic structures that inherently exhibit regions of lipid packaging frustration as observed for membrane stalk intermediates (Smirnova et al., 2019).
 Consequently, curvature-accommodating phospholipids are able to facilitate pore enlargement in a leaflet specific manner (Figures 3 and 4).
 We hypothesize that the α-helical (rigid) polyL mutant would disfavor such highly bent regions whereas more flexible TMD variants should adapt better to such structures because structural flexibility allows them to explore a larger range of conformational space (Figure 8).
 The profound impact of LPC and OA on fusion pore expansion illustrates active remodeling of membranes which negates any thermodynamic differences between the actions of the TMD variants, explaining why the addition of LPC or OA overrides the influence of the v-SNARE TMDs.
 Notably, comparable interactions between differentially helical TMDs and hexadecane molecules were observed for viral fusion proteins (Dennison et al., 2002), revealing fundamental similarities in the mechanisms of Ca2+-mediated and viral membrane fusion.